 The Qualification Round

 Before you can start the game, you must first qualify.

 You first determine the stake with which you want to play the game.
-The minimum bet is 0.10 dollars, and the maximum bet is 25 dollars.
+The minimum bet is 0.10 NZD, and the maximum bet is 25 New Zealand Dollars.

 You qualify by spinning a wheel that consists of 3 gold-colored segments.
 If all three sections end in the "Locked" part of the wheel, you have gained access to the main game.

 - Normal (most difficult): 1 x the total bet